jackyko1991/surface-registration-tool/README.md

 3. Iterative Closest Point by ITK (ITK-ICP)
 	ICP implemented by surface points as fudicial landmarks.
 Generally Faster method than PCA-ICP but converge speed is inconsisent for same surface pairs.
 Recommend for registering surfaces with small number of points.
 Users may refer to the documentation [here](https://itk.org/Doxygen/html/classitk_1_1PointSetToPointSetRegistrationMethod.html)

+## Inter-Surface Distance Calulation
+Available in GUI mode with one-shot calculation to visualize localized inter-surface distance.
+The colormap will be removed whenever the source is moved.

 ## Test Files
 Test surfaces could be found in [data folder](./data)